PinguDevTeam/ICF-MI-framework/.github/ISSUE_TEMPLATE/feature_request.md

     2- Labels: Label the issue properly.
 Select the label according to which part of the pipeline it would go.
     3- Assignee(s): Assign the issue to people that SHOULD address the issue according to the responsibilities.
         Also tag the people in the correspondence section.
+    4- Milestone: For which milestone do you want this task done?
     -->

 # Description of feature